Truck Drivers Emergency Kit: What Truckers Need to Survive

 That depends on each driver's specific situation.

-Although we will refer to them as "kits" -- which others may call a
+Although we will refer to them as a "kit", others

 response tools, etc.